 Being a landlord can be a time-consuming affair.
 You need to always be available when your tenants need you, especially during emergencies or urgent situations.
 You also need to be constantly updated in terms of state laws, regulations and local policies.
 Honestly ask yourself if you have the time and energy to allot to being a hands-on landlord.

 Do you live nearby, meaning it won’t affect your transportation costs?
 Do you have solid customer service skills?
 Are you open to learning more useful skills in communication and improving your legal knowledge?
 If you have free time, huge interest and reserved energy, you’re ready to become an effective landlord.
+For more tips on being a first-time landlord, check out our post here.

 5. Hire a property manager.